appcelerator-archive/titanium_mobile_blackberry/README.md

 3) Unzip the file down a location that does not include spaces in the path name.
 This is a temporary issue and will be fixed.

-4) Unzip the StarterApp.zip file located at http://preview.appcelerator.com/studio/bb/StarterApp.zip somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.
+4) Unzip the StarterApp.zip file located at http://preview.appcelerator.com/studio/bb/ somewhere where it is easy to find (i.e. the Desktop) and no spaces in path.
+The StarterApp is listed under the install instructions.

 5) Launch Titanium Studio.
 You may wish to have a separate workspace for BB development to make it easy to switch between settings.
 In the Preferences panel under Titanium Studio > Preferences from the main menu select Titanium Studio and then Titanium.